Existing Members, please login

 Answer: In November 2007, the Occupational Safety and Health Administration (OSHA) issued a final regulation (www.osha.gov/pls/oshaweb/owadisp.show_document?p_table=FEDERAL_REGISTER&p_id=20094) regarding payment of Personal Protective Equipment, which mostly takes effect in May 2008.
 The final rule states that employers must pay for most all Personal Protective Equipment that employees are required to use on the job, but there are a few exceptions, such as for "ordinary safety-toed footwear, ordinary prescription safety eyewear, logging boots, and ordinary clothing and weather-related gear."
 With regards to steel-toe shoes or boots, 1915.152 (f) says: "(2) The employer is not required to pay for non-specialty safety-toe protective footwear (including steel-toe shoes or steel-toe boots) and non-specialty prescription safety eyewear, provided that the employer permits such items to be worn off the job-site. (emphasis added) (3) When the employer provides metatarsal guards and allows the employee, at his or her request, to use shoes or boots with built-in metatarsal protection, the employer is not required to reimburse the employee for the shoes or boots."

-Answer:According to Printing Industries of America's Economics Department, in 2008 average employee turnover in the printing industry was:
+Answer:According to Printing Industries of America's 2013 national Wage and Benefit Survey, the average employee turnover in the printing industry was: 8.6%.

 Answer: It depends on which document the employee initially uses to verify employment authorization and identity.
 If the employee checks the third box in Section 1 of the I-9 form ("alien authorized to work until..."), indicating that he/she only has temporary work authorization, the employee must list the expiration date in Section 1 next to that third box.
 That's a deadline by which the employer must re-verify continued work authorization, if the employer wishes to continue the employment beyond that deadline.
 If the employee presented an "Employment Authorization Card" for I-9 purposes as a List A document, that card also has an expiration date (usually one or two years, sometimes a little longer), which means that the employment authorization will end on that date.
 This needs to be re-verified by the deadline also, if the employer wishes to continue the employment beyond that date.
 If the employer had sponsored the employee for an employment visa (e.g. H-1B visa, or L-1 visa, or TN visa, etc.), those visas also expire on a given day and need to be re-verified (usually, the employer requests an extension of the visa before the expiration date).